-Elizabeth Li is a Postdoctoral Research Associate in Philosophy and Religion.
-Her research engages perspectives from philosophy, theology, religion, and the history of ideas with particular focus on nineteenth-century thought and Søren Kierkegaard.
+Elizabeth Li is a Postdoctoral Research Associate in Philosophy and Religion at the University Center for Human Values.
+Her research engages perspectives from philosophy, theology, religion, and the history of ideas with particular focus on nineteenth-century European thought and Søren Kierkegaard.
 She is interested in questions related to the relationship between philosophy, religion, and theology, and the ethical and epistemological value of ambiguity and difficulty.
-Elizabeth holds a BA in Philosophy & Science Studies from Roskilde University, an MSt in Literature and Arts and an MPhil in Modern Theology from the University of Oxford, where she is completing her DPhil in Theology.
-She has published in journals such as the Kierkegaard Studies Yearbook and International Journal of Philosophy and Theology.
+She holds a DPhil in Theology from the University of Oxford and has published in journals such as the Kierkegaard Studies Yearbook and International Journal of Philosophy and Theology.